 These procedures describe the process for resolving complaints filed pursuant to Providence College's Anti-Harassment and Discrimination Policy and they should be read and interpreted in conjunction with the Policy, including the behavioral standards, definitions, and prohibition against retaliation, which are part of the Policy.
-References to "this Policy" or "the Policy" in Appendix A refer to the Anti-Harassment and Discrimination Policy.
+References to "this Policy" or "the Policy" in Appendix B refer to the Anti-Harassment and Discrimination Policy.

-D. Complainant or Complaining Party.
-The person who files a claim alleging victimization under this Policy.
-When an employee believes she/he has been a victim of another person's misconduct, that person will have the same rights under the Policy as are provided to a complainant, even if another member of the College community submitted the actual complaint.
+will have the same rights under the Policy as are provided to a complainant, even if another member of the College community submitted the actual complaint.
 When referenced together, the complainant and respondent may be referred to as "the parties."